1987–88 North Carolina Tar Heels men's basketball team

-The 1987–88 North Carolina Tar Heels men's basketball team represented the University of North Carolina from Chapel Hill, North Carolina.
+The 1987–88 North Carolina Tar Heels men's basketball team represented the University of North Carolina at Chapel Hill.

-Led by head coach Dean Smith, the Tar Heels completed yet another in a long line of impressive seasons, with an ACC Regular Season title, a top ten ranked team, and having reached all the way to the Elite Eight in the NCAA tournament.
-After the season, longtime assistant coach Roy Williams would depart to become head coach of that season's national championship, Kansas.
-Williams would eventually leave Kansas to become the head coach of the Tar Heels since 2003, Williams would win national Championships with the Tar Heels in 2005, 2009, and 2017, surpassing Smith as having the most national Championships at UNC with three.
+Led by head coach Dean Smith, the Tar Heels won the ACC regular season title, reached the Elite Eight of the NCAA tournament, and achieved a top-ten final ranking in the AP poll.
+After the season, longtime assistant coach Roy Williams would depart to become head coach of that season's national championship winners, the Kansas Jayhawks.
+Williams would eventually leave Kansas in 2003 to become the head coach of the Tar Heels and win national titles in 2005, 2009, and 2017.